beststeakrestaurant/admin/README.md

 # Best Steak Restaurant Admin application

 SPA for restaurants administration pages.
-IT enables admins and restaurant owneres to manage restaurant details.
+Enables admins and restaurant owneres to manage restaurant details.

 Built using:
   * Phoenix and Elixir for speed and code readability